ImperialCollegeLondon/living_planet_eco_evo_data/practicals/intro.md

 # Introduction to the practicals

-These pages provide the practical guides for the  Ecological and Evolutionary Data Science module for the following masters programmes at Imperial College London: the Living Planet program at the Silwood Park campus and Taxonomy, Biodiversity and Evolution MSc and Biosystematics MRes at the Natural History Museum.
+These pages provide the practical guides for the Ecological and Evolutionary Data Science module for the following masters programmes at Imperial College London and the Natural History Museum:

+* the Living Planet program at the Silwood Park campus,
+* the Taxonomy, Biodiversity and Evolution MSc at the NHM, and
+* the  Biosystematics MRes at the NHM.

 All of these practicals are **self-paced**: you can work through them at your own speed and call out when you need help.

 ```{admonition} Work in progress